Welcome to OneTable. Welcome to Better Fridays.

 Our work creates an opportunity for everyone to better engage in their own work.
 Taking intentional time each week to recharge means everyone can return to their work (whether corporate, justice-oriented, creative, or otherwise) with fresh energy and focus.

-OneTable was created through an extensive design thinking process to help millennials connect – to find and host Shabbat dinners that are accessible and habitual.
-In just five years, OneTable has grown from a small startup into one of the largest, most successful interventions for young Jewish adults in America.
-This past fall we reached 100,000 unique participants in 185 cities.
-At our current growth rate, OneTable will surpass 250,000 unique participants by the end of 2021.
+OneTable was created to help young adults connect – to find and host Shabbat dinners that are accessible and habitual.
+In just eight years, OneTable has grown from a small startup into one of the largest, most successful interventions for young Jewish adults in America.
+So far, we’ve been able to support the Shabbat practice for over 175,000 unique participants in 470 cities.
+At our current growth rate, OneTable will surpass 250,000 unique participants by the end of 2023.

-- Local staff (in nine hub cities) and a national digital marketing team empower millennials to create a weekly Shabbat dinner practice that feels accessible and meaningful to them.
-They recruit hosts, build local partnerships, and cultivate an in-person community in their region.
+- Local staff (in ten hub cities coast-to-coast) support individuals in crafting a weekly Shabbat dinner practice that feels accessible and meaningful to them.

-- OneTable’s platform (onetable.org or iOS app) guides hosts through planning and promoting their dinner.
-Like AirBnB for Shabbat dinners, hosts create online profiles, post their dinners, and can share the dedicated link to socials.
-Guests can easily scroll through event descriptions to find the perfect dinner, then request a seat at their table.
+- OneTable’s platform (onetable.org or iOS app) guides hosts with planning and hosting tips and helps guests find Shabbat experiences near them.
+Like AirBnB for Shabbat dinners, hosts create online profiles, post their dinners, and invite guests.
+Guests can easily scroll through event descriptions to find their perfect dinner, then request a seat at that table.

-- “Nosh:pitality” Gatherings: hands-on workshops focusing on hospitality skill-building, Jewish-learning and community creation that can be brought to the Shabbat table.
+- OneTable Hosted Gatherings: hands-on events focusing on hospitality skill-building, Jewish learning, and community creation that can be brought to your Shabbat table.

-90% of our staff, including senior leadership, are part of the demographic we serve and are OneTable hosts and guests.
-OneTable’s education team is led by Rabbi Jessica Minnen and supported by the OneTable Editorial Committee, a dream team of experts from a variety of areas in the field who work to create, curate, and deliver diverse content based on our 3 Core Values.
+At OneTable, we are proud of how well we know our participants.
+Most of our staff, including senior leadership, are part of the demographic we serve and are OneTable hosts and guests as well.
+OneTable’s Jewish Learning + Partnerships team is led by Tirtzah Bassel and MJ Kurs-Lasky and supported by the OneTable Educational Advisory Board, a dream team of experts from a variety of areas in the field who strategize with us so that we can create, curate, and deliver diverse educational content that will resonate with the OneTable community.

-OneTable has become a thought leader for millennial community experiences – organizations like REALITY and Birthright Israel are hiring OneTable to design their own Shabbat experiences.
+OneTable has become a thought leader for 20s and 30s community experiences – organizations like REALITY and Birthright Israel hire OneTable to design their custom Shabbat experiences.

 The OneTable formula is simple, cost effective, and is having an impact.
 Survey respondents* say that because of OneTable: